DriftProgramming/distributed-lock/README.md

 ```

 ## Suggestion
-we suggested you use （Optimistic Lock + Distributed Lock）to keep the Eventual Consistency.
+we suggested you use （Optimistic Lock(Version Strategy) + Distributed Lock）to keep the Eventual Consistency.
 E.g. what if somehow one distributed lock method running too long and can not unlock as we expected, so
 you need to use Optimistic Lock to keep the business data has Eventual Consistency.